amrvac/amrvac/doc/features.md

 This software has to be configured, preprocessed, and compiled into a single main executable program, **amrvac** which can be run on multiple processors using MPI.
-MPI-AMRVAC will initialize and advance the unknowns, and perform automated grid refinement to follow all details of the (possibly shock-dominated) flow.
+MPI-AMRVAC will initialize and advance the unknowns, and perform automated grid refinement to follow all details of the (possibly shock- dominated) flow.
 The program is split into several logical parts, and heavily uses Fortran 90 modules and dynamic allocation.

 Once the configuration and compilation are done, **amrvac** can advance the